Razat94/learnSEO/README.md

 I really enjoyed [Mozs Beginner's Guide to SEO](https://moz.com/beginners-guide-to-seo) & [Googles SEO Starter Guide](https://support.google.com/webmasters/answer/7451184?hl=en).
 All credit goes to them, because this "guide" could not have been written without it.
 I can't recommend strongly enough to read through them.

-Just like I stated in  the disclaimer, please note that this guide will not make your website rank #1 on your searches.
+Please note that this guide does not gurantee that your website will rank #1 on your searches.
+By following the guidelines listed in the upcoming chapters, this guide can only help your website gain the potential of being listed on a SERP.

 My guide is written by reading Googles guide, and even they say this:
 > This guide won't provide any secrets that'll automatically rank your site first in Google (sorry!),
 > but following the best practices outlined below will hopefully make it easier for search engines to crawl, index and understand your content.